OpenStack Charm Guide¶

 View the release notes for all versions of OpenStack Charms, including the one currently in development.

 Project and community¶

 Follow the OpenStack Charms project.
-This is where you will find a wealth of information about the project such as the definitive list of OpenStack charms, release notes, support notes, how to help out, and much more.
+This is where you will find information such as the definitive list of OpenStack charms, support notes, and how the charm delivery system works.